Kawai is a firm believer in being financially independent & loves exploring ways to stretch her dollar or earn a little more for rainy days.

 However, do be cautious about blemishes on meat or fish.
 The blemishes in meat or fish may actually be bacteria, which create toxic substances.
 Do not eat blemished meat or fish.

-2. Understanding Expiry Dates
+2. Understand Expiration Dates

 Our lack of understanding of what the expiry dates mean could be causing us to throw away food that is still edible and in good condition.
 So being clear on what the expiry dates mean can help us to plan how we consume the food that we buy as well as save some money!